samsaara/blog/_posts/2022-05-27-duckdb-tutorial.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>This operation is a bit faster than our earlier approach because <code>.query</code> uses a modified syntax of python and also indexing thus resulting in more efficient evaluation.
-We can now compare that to our SQL counterpart.</p>
+<p>This approach took only about half the time (~3s) compared to our earlier one because <code>.query</code> uses a modified syntax of python and also indexing thus resulting in more efficient evaluation.
+We can now compare that to our SQL counterpart...</p>

 </div>
 </div>